 - Why the defendant is responsible,

-- The damages the plaintiff has incurred and will likely incur in the future.
+- The damages you have incurred and will likely incur in the future.1

-A well-written demand letter sets the tone for the negotiation.
-It lets the adjuster know the injured party is serious about pursuing his or her right to compensation.
+A well-written letter sets the tone for the settlement negotiations.
+It lets the insurance claims adjuster know you are serious about pursuing your right to compensation, whether as

-It presents enough facts to improve the odds of settling a case without a trial, while saying nothing that might come back to hurt the plaintiff’s case should a trial prove necessary.
+It presents enough facts to improve the odds of settling a case without having to get courts involved, while saying nothing that might come back to hurt your case should a trial prove necessary.2

-A demand letter does not need to be lengthy.
+A personal injury demand letter does not need to be lengthy.
 However, it should present enough information to give the adjuster a clear sense of what happened.
-It should also set forth a strong case for why the defendant is liable and how the plaintiff has been injured.
+It should also set forth a strong case for why the defendant is liable and how you have been injured.

-Information that should be provided in or with a demand letter usually includes:
+Information that should be provided in a formal demand letter usually includes the following 10 things: